- We offer honors programs in all majors, tailored to students’ academic interests.

 Success after Graduation

-- Over the past ten years, 90% of our pre-med students, on average, have won acceptance to medical school –– more than twice the national average.
+- Over the past two years, 82% of our pre-med students, on average, have won acceptance to medical school, and over the past five years U of A students have won national awards totaling more than $10,000,000.

 - Our Honors College graduates are continuing their studies at top graduate schools